tnlong1997/326_examples/08_locallibrary_skeleton/README.md

-# 07 Server-Side Introduction
+# 08 Intro to Django and Creating a Skeleton Site

-To run any of the examples this week you need to make sure Django is installed.
+To run any of the examples this class you need to make sure Django is installed.
 To do this you must run the following command to install
 Django: